bachelor-2014/report/v2/human_interaction.md

 client PC for rendering, sparing precious resources on the BeagleBone
 - A vast number of libraries for GUI related stuff exists

-Splotbot solved the cross-platform difficulties in a different manner, namely by using a cross platform GUI library (such as GTK, QT, Java-Swing, etc).
+Juan solved the cross-platform difficulties in a different manner, namely by using a cross platform GUI library (such as GTK, QT, Java-Swing, etc).
 But they all require software to be installed locally, possibly alienating some users by making it more difficult to get started using the EvoBot.